 Withdrawal time Refund amount

 Withdrawal within 3 weeks of start of autumn Full refund

-term 1 dil Telana
+term

-Liable for pro rata fee based
+After 3 weeks Liable for pro rata fee based

 on number of weeks attending,

-After 3 weeks based on a 46 week year.
+based on a 46 week year.

-Allei 3 weeks Overpayment to be held as a
+Overpayment to be held as a

 credit towards fees for the

 following academic session.